Conditional Letter of Employment in Criminal Justice Hiring

 These conditional letters of employment let job candidates know they've got a good shot at landing the job they're applying for.

-What Is a Conditional Offer in the Criminal Justice Hiring Process?
+Conditional Offers in the Criminal Justice Hiring Process

 A conditional job offer is just that: an offer of employment predicated on the job applicant meeting certain conditions before actually starting the job.
 The offer says "you can be hired for the job, as long as you pass these final few steps."
 Typically, the conditions are based on steps relating to physical abilities and medical clearances.